yigitcukuren/mago/docs/getting-started/configuration.md

 ### Formatter Configuration

-The `[formatter]` section customizes how Mago formats your PHP code, including settings like line width, tab width, and indentation style.
+The `[format]` section customizes how Mago formats your PHP code, including settings like line width, tab width, and indentation style.

 For more details on the available formatter settings, see the [Formatter Settings](/formatter/settings.md) page.